KmucDigital/Vetra-ui/README.md

 - **Static assets missing on export** - Confirm assets live under `public/` and are referenced with absolute `/asset.ext` paths.
 - **Styles not updating in dev** - Remove `.next/` and restart `pnpm dev` to clear Tailwind's cache.
 - **Runtime mode mismatch** - Double-check `NEXT_RUNTIME_MODE` matches your target (`:static` or `:dynamic`) before running `pnpm build`.
+- **Font fetch failures** - Fonts are bundled locally under `app/fonts`, so builds succeed without external requests.
+If you swap fonts, update the files and license notice there.

 ## FAQ
 **Can I use this template commercially?** - Yes, the MIT license permits commercial use without attribution (though a star is appreciated!).